-I just spotted a video on Lynda.com, a very reliable on line resource for learning.
+I just spotted a video on Lynda.com, a very reliable online resource for learning.
 It describes using the “patch” tool as a useful tool for repairing scratches, tears and damage.

 The video suggests you let the “content aware” algorithm do the work for you.
 Setting the parameters from “very loose” to “very strict.”
 I tried this with one of my images with damage and each and every parameter tested gave me a poor result, where the patched damage took a darker tone.
-See the first video below for how Bryan suggest it should work.
+See the first video below for how Bryan suggests it should work.

 Fixing rips and creases by Bryan O’Neil Hughes